graboskyc/DeployBlueprint/readme.md

 ## Sample
 ```
-$ python deployAWSBlueprint.py -b sampleblueprint.yaml
+graboskycMBP:~ graboskyc$ DeployBlueprint -b sampleblueprint.yaml
 ```
 ## Blueprint Syntax
-See the [sampleblueprint.yaml](sampleblueprint.yaml) for an example.
+See the [sampleblueprint.yaml](Samples/sampleblueprint.yaml) for an example.
 But here is the hierarchy:

 | Root | Child | Child | Notes |
 |----|---|-|-|